HCGB-IGTP/BacterialTyper/docs/README.md

 ```

-To create the documentation execute:
+To create the documentation you will first need to install BacterialTyper and then execute:

 ```
 sphinx-quickstart